develprr/metamatic-framework/README.md

 ## Implementing the MetaStore Container

-There are two major strategies to implement a state container, which are the **Two-Way-Events*Ä strategy and the *ÄOne-Way-Events** strategy.
+There are two major strategies to implement a state container, which are the **Two-Way-Events* strategy and the *One-Way-Events** strategy.
 The *Two-Way-Events* strategy means that the central data container (MetaStore) communicates with the rest of the software only through events.
 In Two-Way-Events strategy, the state container uses events for both sending and receiving data.
 It listens for events for receiving data and dispatches events for sending data.
 But in *One-Way-Events* strategy instead, events are used only for broadcasting.
 The State Container does not